Occupational Hazards of Ammonia

 Pure liquid ammonia is used as a refrigerant gas and in air-conditioning equipment.
 Ammonia is used to purify water supplies.
 It also is used in the manufacture of pharmaceuticals.

-Why is Ammonia Harmful?
+Why is Ammonia Dangerous?

 Inhalation exposure to high levels of ammonia in the air irritates the skin, eyes, throat, and lungs and causes coughing and burns.
 Lung damage and death may occur after exposure to very high concentrations of ammonia.
 Some people with asthma may be more sensitive to ammonia fumes than others.
 Ammonia is a very toxic gas and can cause death by life-threatening accumulation of fluid in the lungs known as pulmonary edema.